 This course is intended to provide the information necessary for a nurse to be able to provide adequate nursing care for a patient with osteoarthritis including understanding the disease, assessing the patient and helping the patient obtain optimal control over their disease.

 Osteoarthritis (OA) is the most common cause of disability in the older population.
 It is also known as degenerative arthritis or degenerative joint disease.
-Arthritis affects twenty percent of adults and costs more than $128 billion annually in the United States.
-As the population ages the burden of OA will increase (Healthy People, 2013).
-Managing arthritis improves mobility, decreases falls, decreases death rates and improves quality of life.
+Arthritis affects up to 54 million people and costs more than $140 billion annually in the United States.
+As the population ages, the burden of OA will increase.2 Managing arthritis improves mobility, decreases falls, decreases death rates and improves quality of life.

-Mr. Farmer is a 62 year old white male with a report of significant hand pain.
-He describes the pain as most severe in both thumbs but also in the distal joints of digits two through five on both hands.
-He has been having an increasingly difficult time using his screwdriver to fix things around the house, play tennis and golf and griping his utensils to eat.
+Mr. Farmer is a 62-year-old white male with a report of significant hand pain.
+He describes the pain as most severe in both thumbs but also in the distal joints of digits two through five of both hands.
+He has been having an increasingly difficult time using his screwdriver to fix things around the house, playing tennis and golf, and griping his utensils to eat.

-An x-ray demonstrated there is arthritis at the carpometacarpal (CMC) joints of both hands and the distal interphalangeal joints of all fingers as evidence by cyst formation, sclerosis, and joint space narrowing.
+An x-ray demonstrates there is arthritis at the CMC joints of both hands and the distal interphalangeal joints of all fingers as evidence by cyst formation, sclerosis, and joint space narrowing.

 The most common joint of the hand affected by OA is the distal interphalangeal joint and the second most commonly affected joint is the CMC.
 The proximal interphalangeal joint and the metacarpophalangeal joint are more commonly affected by rheumatoid arthritis.

 A gap in knowledge exists in the prevention and management of osteoarthritis.
-A recent symposium made up of 40 health care leaders identified multiple problems with the way OA is managed (Robbins, 2012).
+A recent symposium made up of 40 health care leaders identified multiple problems with the way OA is managed.

 This symposium looked at the top barriers to and strategies for improving early assessment and treatment of OA.
 It specifically discussed the nurse’s role in reducing the disability caused by OA.
 Some of the barriers identified included items at the organizational level such as lack of provider time, lack of patient educational material, no reimbursement for an OA chronic disease model, and lack of financing for nursing intervention and nurse-managed care.